moding-il/bizdoc.core/README.md

 }
 ```

 The `StateAxisResolver` above finds the Balance in the configuration file that matches the document _state_.
-Set the *Axis* attribute in the state *Options*.
+Set the *Axis* attribute of state *Options*:

 ```json
 "States": [